-- Progressively retrofit Council-owned lights and replace with energy efficient fixtures through the applicable Council funding programme and at the CoR standard unit rates. - Where existing lights have reached the end of their life, replace with luminaires which meet the performance and design considerations in this policy.
+- Audit Existing Lighting Conditions for AS Compliance - Undertake a business case for retrofitting - Progressively retrofit Council-owned lights and replace with energy efficient fixtures through the applicable Council funding programme and at the CoR standard unit rates. - Where existing lights have reached the end of their life, replace with luminaires which meet the performance and design considerations in this policy.